 - Offer a streamlined joining service to encourage new members

-Brexit will have an affect across all industries in the UK.
-As such the Society believes it is vital that it has the mechanism to support the transition and keep its members informed of ongoing work and the latest updates.
+Brexit will have an impact on all industries in the UK.
+The Society believes it is vital that it has the mechanism to support the transition and keep its members informed of ongoing work and the latest updates.
 We will work with the Royal Academy of Engineering to provide data and case studies to Government, and influence legislation to the benefit of our members.

 - Keep SOE members informed of relevant changes to legislation